 - Key objective: England Hockey's key facilities objective in Maidstone is to protect and enhance the current facilities. - Demand profile: Hockey participation is increasing in the borough. - Imported demand: Cobdown HC from Aylesford in Tonbridge and Malling uses the pitch at Sutton Valence School for training. - Informal demand: 'Back to Hockey' sessions are run by Marden Russets HC during the summer months and by Maidstone HC on a year-round basis, in both cases during midweek evenings.
-This supplements the demand by formal established teams. - Maidstone HC: England Hockey is aware of some peak period capacity issues at the club but believes that this could be resolved with greater flexibility of match start times. - Overall capacity: England Hockey does not see a need for additional facilities in the Maidstone area. - Participation trends: Since 2012, hockey has seen a 65% increase of U16 players taking up Hockey within the club environment.
+This supplements the demand by formal established teams. - Maidstone HC: England Hockey is aware of some capacity issues at the club at weekends but understands that this is resolved with flexibility of match start times and occasional use of other local pitches with spare capacity, including Sutton Valance, Marden and some outside the borough. - Overall capacity: England Hockey supports the aspiration for additional facilities in the Maidstone area once need and demand align. - Participation trends: Since 2012, hockey has seen a 65% increase of U16 players taking up Hockey within the club environment.
 This is increase across all age groups expected to continue especially with the success of Rio Olympics.
 England Hockey is also hosting the Vitality Hockey Women's World Cup in July 2018 and it is hoped that the event will also create a springboard for the game across all ages, but especially amongst young females. - Pitches suitable for hockey: Unlike some sports, hockey can only be played competitively on sand or water-based artificial grass pitches.
 Water-based pitches are not common and only found at elite sites, whereas as in Runnymede sand-based/sand dressed pitches can be found on school sites, leisure centres and higher education establishments. - Pitch re-surfacing: The popularity of artificial grass pitches on school sites is due to the surface being able is used for a number of sports to be played and taught.
 However, many schools do not financially plan to replace the pitch surface, or carpet as it is called.
 A carpet has roughly a 10-year life span dependant on use. - The impact of '3G' pitches: Since the introduction of the Third Generation ('3G') artificial grass pitches catering for football and rugby, some pitch providers have been attracted by the concept of replacing sand-based/filled carpets with a '3G' surface, to generate greater income levels from hire to football clubs/commercial football providers.
 Because hockey cannot be played on '3G' surfaces, it has had a detrimental effect on the game in some areas causing teams to be displaced to different areas or even to disband completely.